qdraw/starsky/documentation/docs/readme.md

 > Azure quits the application after 30 minutes of inactivity.

 > Content changes in the demo environment are not stored.

+## Say Goodbye to Digital Clutter.

+An organized flow is a smooth flow.
+Why shouldn’t photo management be the same?
+With Starsky’s unrivalled Digital Asset Management (DAM), you’ll find a powerful, versatile, and easy to use system that will leave your files feeling seen and adored.